devfile/devworkspace-operator/README.md

 [devfile API](https://github.com/devfile/api) is the Kube-native API for cloud development workspaces specification and the core dependency of the devworkspace-operator that should be regularly updated to the latest version.
 In order to do the update:

-1. update `DEVWORKSPACE_API_VERSION` variable in the `Makefile` and `generate-deployment.sh`.
+1. update `DEVWORKSPACE_API_VERSION` variable in the `Makefile` and `build/scripts/generate_deployment.sh`.
 The variable should correspond to the commit SHA from the [devfile API](https://github.com/devfile/api) repository
 2. run the following scripts and the open pull request

 ```bash